VISAGIE-SIPHOKAZI/CMPG323Overview-37263749/README.md

  - Branching Strategy: Development happens on the develop branch, features are branched off develop, and releases are managed through release branches.

+ ### Branching Strategy:  A well-defined branching strategy helps in managing code changes efficiently and ensuring that development, testing, and production workflows are smooth.
+    Main Branch: Production-ready code.
+Merge only after thorough testing.
+    Develop Branch: Integration of new features and bug fixes before merging into main.
+    Bug-Fix Branches: Address specific bugs.
+Merge into the relevant branch after fixes.

+  ### Gitignore Files: The .gitignore file is used to specify files and directories that should not be tracked by Git.
+It helps keep your repository clean by ignoring unnecessary or sensitive files that don’t need to be version-controlled.
+    Build artifacts (dist/, build/)
+    Environment files (.env)

+  ### Credentials and Sensitive Information
+    Credentials and sensitive information should never be stored directly in your Git repositories.
+    Environment Variables: Store sensitive data in environment variables.
+    Configuration Files: Use .env files locally and ignore them in Git.
+    Encryption: Encrypt sensitive data if needed.
+    Access Controls: Restrict access to sensitive information to authorized users.